eluv-io/elv-dapp-sample/README.md

 This DApp is built atop the [Eluvio Media Wallet](https://github.com/eluv-io/elv-media-wallet) library.
-It is used for retrieving various information about the user and their wallet, signing transactions (via built-in custodial signing or connected non-custodial signing wallets), and operating backend Marketplace objects.
+It is used for retrieving various information about the user and their wallet, signing transactions (via built-in custodial signing or connected noncustodial signing wallets), and operating backend Marketplace objects.

 The Eluvio Media Wallet is available in the Eluvio Wallet Client, documented here: